CPP-AP 2.7.0

 class providestry_parse_args

-methods, which automatically catch these exceptions, print the error message, and exit with a failure status.Internally, This is equivalent to:
+methods, which will automatically catch these exceptions, print the error message, and exit with a failure status.Internally, This is equivalent to:

-try {parser.parse_args(...);}std::cerr << "[ERROR] : " << err.what() << std::endl << parser << std::endl;std::exit(EXIT_FAILURE);}void parse_args(int argc, char *argv[])Parses the command-line arguments.Definition argument_parser.hpp:265Base type for the argument parser functionality errors/exceptions.Definition exceptions.hpp:17
+try {parser.parse_args(...);}std::cerr << "[ERROR] : " << err.what() << std::endl << parser << std::endl;std::exit(EXIT_FAILURE);}Base type for the argument parser functionality errors/exceptions.Definition exceptions.hpp:18

 Positional arguments are parsed first, in the order they were defined in and without a flag.